EPA eases path for new chemicals, raising fears of health hazards

 Older flame retardants linked to cancer were phased out in the 1970s, only to be replaced by new flame retardants that were also linked to cancer, hormone disruption and development problems, despite passing the EPA’s safety review process.

-Other “regrettable substitutions” include BPA, which was intended to be a safe replacement for bisphenol-S; and GenX, a substitute for a carcinogenic substance used to make Teflon, only to be later linked to cancer as well.
-Right before Trump took office, the federal government agreed to pay more than $2 billion to veterans who developed leukemia, liver cancer and Parkinson’s disease after exposure to GenX-contaminated water at a North Carolina military base.
+Other “regrettable substitutions” include bisphenol-S, which was intended to be a safe replacement for BPA; and GenX, a substitute for a carcinogenic substance used to make Teflon, only to be later linked to cancer as well.
+Right before Trump took office, the federal government agreed to pay more than $2 billion to veterans who developed leukemia, liver cancer and Parkinson’s disease after exposure to water contaminated with trichloroethylene and other chemicals at a North Carolina military base.

 Such horror stories helped build broad bipartisan support for the 2016 overhaul, which Congress passed on a nearly unanimous vote.
 Under the old regime, the EPA didn’t have to sign off on new chemicals if it concluded that they were likely to be safe.
 If the manufacturer never heard anything from the agency within 90 days, it could go ahead and start making its new product.
 Under the new law, the EPA has to make an affirmative decision that a new chemical is safe before it can be commercialized — the crux of its new safety review process.

-Note: CORRECTION (11:30 a.m., Jan.
-17, 2018): An earlier version of this article misstated a chemical that was considered a "regrettable substitution" for another chemical by advocates.
-It was bisphenol-S that replaced BPA, not the other way around.
-The article also misstated the chemical that contaminated a North Carolina military base.
-It was trichloroethylene, not GenX.